WebPraktikos/universal-resume/README.md

 - https://twitter.com/webpraktikos
 - or open an issue on GitHub (Issues → New issue)

-Also, you can hire me ($15/h) to do quality work.
+Also, you can hire me for $20/h to do quality work.
 The transaction could be made after the first day; then, every two days, every week, and finally every two weeks.
-I’m open to other options.
+I’m open to other options too.
 My specialties are Tailwind CSS, React JS, Gatsby JS, and Gutenberg Editor.

 Always happy to hear from you!